 Chargebacks Policies: Returns

-Here are some suggestions for a strong, viable return policy:
+Here are some suggestions for strong, viable return rules:

 Chargebacks Policies: Shipping

 Shipping terms and conditions can also have a huge impact on chargebacks.
 As with returns, the more concise, clear, and flexible your shipping policy is, the fewer chargebacks you’re likely to see.

 Amazon, Walmart, and other eCommerce giants typically offer free shipping on at least a subset of online purchases.
 They’ve set an expectation; now, it’s to the point where customers expect it from all merchants.
 That may be difficult for smaller businesses, but it can be a great way to convince customers to buy.